baileymooreatx/Lifestyle/Nuts/Hazelnut.md

 ## Anti-Inflammatory and Antioxidant

 Hazelnuts contain a unique profile of healthy fats and potent antioxidants that actively reduce inflammatory markers in the body, particularly **high-sensitivity C-reactive protein (hs-CRP)**.

 ### Key Anti-Inflammatory Compounds

-The anti-inflammatory power of hazelnuts stems from three primary components:
+The anti-inflammatory power of hazelnuts stems from three primary components.

 * **Proanthocyanidins:** Hazelnuts have the **highest concentration** of these flavonoids among all tree nuts.
 Found primarily in the **skin**, they are